By Cheval John

 Without further ado, here is the video

-In closing, I want to let you know that tomorrow will be the 300th episode of What’s The Word?
+In closing, I want to let you know that later this week will be the 300th episode of What’s The Word?

 The guest of honor is Heather Havenwood, author, speaker and entrepreneur.

-The episode was recorded on Blue Jeans Network and you will hear the entire interview at 5 p.m. central time on BlogTalkRadio
+The episode was recorded on Blue Jeans Network and you will hear the entire interview on BlogTalkRadio

 Here is a snippet of the interview with Ms. Havenwood